DavidMertz/RegEx_Puzzles/book.md

 ## Finding a Name for a Function

-Suppose you come across some code that a previous employee on your project, long moved on an unavailable wrote.
+Suppose you come across some code that a previous employee on your project, long moved on and unavailable, wrote.
 Their code passes unit tests and integration tests, so probably it does the right thing.
 But they have not given a useful name or documentation for a certain
 function: